Open Now

 Preventing Future Odours

 Since you’ve banished odours from your bathroom, keeping them away for good requires diligence.
-First, be sure to thoroughly ventilate the shower drain or baths by running the exhaust fan for 30 minutes to extract harmful moisture.
+First, thoroughly ventilate the shower drain or baths by running the exhaust fan for 30 minutes to extract harmful moisture.

 Next, flush each drain weekly with enough water to empty old residue that can harbour bacteria.
-Sanitise the toilet bowl, shower walls, and other surfaces periodically with a disinfectant to stunt mould growth.
+Periodically, sanitise the toilet bowl, shower walls, and other surfaces with a disinfectant to stunt mould growth.

 Sink Smells Rotten Eggs